Available inall subroutines.

 declare local var.once TIME;set var.once = std.integer2time(1136239445);# var.once now represents "Mon, 02 Jan 2006 22:04:05 GMT"

 Try it out

-std.integer2time is used in the following solution recipes.
-Recipes apply VCL to real-world use cases and can be deployed as-is, or adapted for your own service.
-See the full list of recipesfor more inspiration.
+std.integer2time is used in the following code examples.
+Examples apply VCL to real-world use cases and can be deployed as they are, or adapted for your own service.
+See the full list of code examples for more inspiration.